thies88/docker-alpine-spotweb/README.md

 -rebuilds new base image from scratch @http://nl.alpinelinux.org/alpine (Alpine 3.11)
 	-Base OS is updated
 	-Packages are updated
 	-Application within image(container) gets updated if new release is available.
-(Don't manual update Application within container unless you know what you're doing.)
+	-Don't manual update Application within container unless you know what you're 		doing.
   	-Application settings are restored if mapped correctly to a host folder, your /config folder and settings will be preserved

 To update your container: